kobalicek/reloaded-themes/README.md

 ![C++ Sample](./samples/sample.cpp.png)

-NOTE: This theme should be considered BETA as it's still work-in-progress.
+NOTE: This theme should be considered BETA as it's still a work-in-progress.
 It's planned to provide also light version of this theme after the 'Reloaded C/C++' extension stabilizes.